Enduring Relevance

-God’s promise of freedom and benevolence retained its relevance through four hundred years of Israelite slavery.
-The first clause in the promise—God will surely come to your aid—still applies to us today.
+God’s promise of freedom and benevolence remained relevant through four hundred years of Israelite slavery.
+The first clause of the promise—God will surely come to your aid—still applies to us today.

 For The Israelites

-Each Israelite generation must have fervently wished God would fulfill his promise of deliverance in their lifetime so they could live freely in their ancestral homeland.
+Each Israelite generation must have fervently wished that God would fulfill his promise of deliverance in their lifetime so that they could live freely in their ancestral homeland.

-Instead, they endured perpetual slavery in a foreign country for centuries, the antithesis of what God had promised.
+Instead, they remained enslaved in a foreign country for four centuries, the very antithesis of what God had promised.

-God’s promise of aid affirmed his goodness and sustained the Israelite’s hope of eventual release, which fortified their stamina to endure slavery.
+God’s promise of aid affirmed His goodness and sustained the Israelites’ hope for eventual release, strengthening their resolve to endure their misery.

 For Us

-We long for security, abundance, and happiness.
-Instead, our lives are full of uncertainty, sorrow, and stress.
+We long for security, abundance, and happiness, yet our lives are filled with uncertainty, sorrow, and stress.
 We regularly endure unfair hardships.

-Our suffering frequently raises questions about God’s character, compassion, and competence.
+Our suffering often prompts questions about God’s character, compassion, and competence.

 God’s promise of aid reminds us that he exists; he is present with us; he sees our plight; he cares for us; he has the resources to help us, and he has obligated himself to help us.

-The promise gives us the strength, grace, and hope to endure our ordeals intact and be enriched by them.
+The promise gives us the strength, grace, and hope we need to endure our ordeals and to be enriched by them.